db-in/Xcode-Templates/README.md

 ## Description

-This is part of the [iOS Best Practices and Guidelines](best-practices.md), check that document for further details.
+This is part of the [iOS Best Practices and Guidelines](best-practices.md) document, check it for further details.
 The **Xcode Templates & Tooling** will help you to install:

 - Xocde Templates
 - Xcode Code Snippets